carbon-language/carbon-lang/docs/project/goals.md

 **Support separate compilation, including parallel and distributed strategies.**
 Iteration requires frequent rebuilds of software as part of the edit/test/debug cycle of development.
-The language design should enable build strategies that optimize these builds, particularly when relatively little has changed.
+The language design should enable low-latency build strategies, particularly when relatively little has changed.
 This minimally requires separate compilation of source files, and potentially other incremental build strategies.
-Smaller and separate compilation units also enables better scalability options for build systems of large software.
+Separate compilation also enables better scalability options for build systems of large software.

 #### Modern OS platforms, hardware architectures, and environments